A Quick Summary

 If you plan to live on campus during the next academic year, you have the opportunity to select your room and dining option through room draw early in the second semester of the current year.

 During room draw you will:

-- Submit an online application at Princeton One Stop Housing (POSH) to participate in room selection.
+- Submit an online application at My Housing for Undergraduates to participate in room selection.

 - Receive a date and time for your room selection.

-- Select your room online in POSH during your assigned date and time.
+- Select your room online in My Housing for Undergraduates during your assigned date and time.